 Strip drains are long, narrow metal grates covering a trench-like structure that the water flows into and is then directed away from the patio.
-Strip drains are ideal for patios that run up against houses and patios with a valley in them to direct water to a center point instead of up against a house.
+Strip drains are ideal for patios that run up against houses and patios with a valley to direct water to a center point instead of up against a house.

 French drains are gravel-filled pits that have a drain pipe in the bottom.
 They are typically used when a pool deck ends in landscaping, but the volume of water running into the landscaping is too much for natural drainage.
-French drains fit in nicely to the natural landscaping around your pool deck.
+French drains fit in nicely with the natural landscaping around your pool deck.

 Signs that You Should Redo Your Deck Drainage System

 Deck drainage is an important part of owning an inground swimming pool.
-However, most people already have a drainage system, so the question becomes when should it be replaced or remodeled?
+However, most people already have a drainage system, so the question becomes when it should be replaced or remodeled.
 Some problems can be resolved without replacing the system, while others can only be remedied with a new set of equipment.